ryzh3n/ctfwriteups/HackTheBox/MetaTwo.md

 This was actually my first time posting a CTF write-up.
 Since it was still an active machine at the moment so I thought of posting a write-up incase anyone needs it.

-I always start off by setting the environt variable `$IP` to the target's IP address.
+I always start off by setting the environment variable `$IP` to the target's IP address.
 This was actually inspired by [John Hammond](https://www.youtube.com/c/JohnHammond010) as he always do that in his youtube videos.

 ```console
 export IP=10.10.11.186